Palazzo del Capitano

 Make this tour Private or for more information, call:800.866.7314

-Today we leave the Chianti region for another beautiful ride and an extra loop to Castagnoli.
-We cycle to the medieval city of Siena.
-En-route we will stop for lunch and a wine tasting at the Felsina Vineyard.
-This afternoon, our friend Serena invites us to her family’s villa in the countryside where we will meet her family and learn to cook!
+Today we’ll leave the Chianti region for another beautiful ride and an extra loop to Castagnoli.
+We’ll cycle to the medieval city of Siena.
+En-route, we’ll stop for lunch and a wine tasting at the Felsina Vineyard.
+Siena’s heart is its central piazza known as Il Campo, known worldwide for the famous Palio run here (it’s a horse race run around the piazza two times every summer).
+This afternoon, a friend of ours will invite us to her family’s villa in the countryside where we’ll meet her family.

 Today is a rest day in Siena.
-There is an optional loop ride out of Siena to the medieval walled town of Monteriggioni in the morning, with an extra loop to Scorgiano, cuore della Montagnola Senese (heart of the Montagnola Senese).
+There is an optional loop ride out of Siena to the medieval walled town of Monteriggioni in the morning.
+This afternoon our local guide and friend will take you for a tour of this UNESCO World Heritage Site.
+Tonight, we’ll dine at a friend’s villa, where you’ll savor an authentic Tuscan feast!

-We will ride through the “Crete Senesi,” a range of clay hills situated between Siena and the Val d’Orcia.
-Lunch today is at the home of our guide Sandro and his wife Elisa at their Agriturismo il Molinello, a family-run farm stay that combines agriculture and tourism.
-You’ll be treated to a traditional Tuscan cuisine and olive oil tasting.
-End the day with a final ride to San Quirico D’Orcia.
+We’ll ride through the “Crete Senesi,” a range of clay hills situated between Siena and the Val d’Orcia.
+With its ever-changing seasonal colors, its winding roads and the lunar landscape of its clay ridges, this ride is considered a cycling classic in this part of Tuscany.
+Lunch today will be at the home of our guide Sandro and his wife Elisa at their beautiful Agriturismo il Molinello.
+You’ll be treated to traditional Tuscan cuisine prepared by the family and after lunch, Sandro will guide you through a tasting of their own olive oil.

-Today we ride in the UNESCO Site of Val d’Orcia.
+Today we’ll ride in the UNESCO World Heritage Site of Val d’Orcia.
 We’ll ride to Montalcino, hometown of the famous Brunello di Montalcino Tuscan red wine.
-After lunch we head to the home of our guide, Giuditta, whose family owns a small winery called Nostra Vita.
-After the wine tasting the extra loopers ride to Pienza while the rest of the group heads back to the hotel.
+From the top of the town we are rewarded with views of the Asso, Ombrone and Arbia valleys, dotted with olive groves, vineyards and small villages.
+After a picnic, we’ll head to the home of Ciclismo Guide Giuditta, whose family owns a small winery called Nostra Vita.
+Here, they produce the best Brunello di Montalcino and Rosso di Montalcino.

-After breakfast at 9 am we offer a 45-min group shuttle to Chiusi-Chianciano train station from where you can connect to Florence or Rome in less than 2 hours.
+After breakfast at 9 am we offer a 45-min group shuttle to Chiusi-Chianciano train station.
+From there, you can connect to Florence or Rome in less than 2 hours.

 Get advance notice about new tours, news from Top Guides, insider travel tips, exclusive offers and compelling stories.